Jai (2004 Telugu film): Reception

-Jeevi of Idlebrain.com rated the film three out of five and wrote that "Instead of concentrating more on what he is good at, director Teja has chosen to elaborate and exploit the patriotism aspect.
+The film received mixed reviews from critics, who criticized the jingoistic themes of the screenplay and the logical inconsistency of Pakistani characters speaking Telugu instead of Urdu.
+A review from Idlebrain.com rated the film 3/5 and wrote that "Instead of concentrating more on what he is good at, director Teja has chosen to elaborate and exploit the patriotism aspect.
 He failed in getting emotions right through patriotic episodes".
-Similarly, a critic from Sify wrote that "It is better for Teja to make good love stories than dabble in complicated storylines".
+Similarly, a critic from Sify wrote that "On the whole Jai is packaged with patriotism and Paki-bashing and lacks logic and finesse."